On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Introduction

 Once a data-vector and a model for the data-vector (also referred to as a signal) are given, the full covariance matrix is the key ingredient for cosmological inference.
 The evaluation of this matrix beyond the purely linear regime is challenging: analytic expressions quickly become long and cumbersome to evaluate \cite{biagetti2022covariance,Gualdi:2020aniso} especially if all real-world effects present in a real survey need to be taken into account.
 Alternatively, the covariance matrix can be evaluated from multiple mock survey realizations (see for example \cite{novell2023geofpt,oddo2021cosmological,gualdi_matter_2021,gualdi_joint_2021} for the specific case involving the redshift space bispectrum multipoles).
 In this case, the number of realizations needs to be significantly larger than the number of data-vector elements \cite{Sellentin:2015waz,Hartlap:2006kj,percival2014clustering,percival2022matching}.
 Here the challenge lies in the fact that when including bispectrum multipoles the data-vector can easily reach a length of $\sim 1000$ elements, requiring sometimes a prohibitive number of mocks.

 All these challenges could be significantly eased if the off-diagonal terms of the covariance could be ignored.
-Some work in the literature has advocated for this approach in the cosmological analyses involving the bispectrum, e.g. \cite{ivanov2022precision,Gil-Marin:2014biasgravity,karagiannis2021probing,karagiannis2023multi}.
-The motivation behind this is not only the simplicity but also that the resulting (forecasted) errors do not seem to be much affected.
+Some work in the literature has advocated for this approach.
+For instance \cite{Gil-Marin:2014biasgravity} used a diagonal covariance with diagonal elements estimated from a set of simulations.
+A different "flavour" of diagonal covariance matrix is the so-called Gaussian covariance matrix which is not only diagonal but also non-linearities are neglected.
+Several studies have been using a Gaussian covariance matrix: either modelling it perturbatively \cite{ivanov2022precision,ivanov2023cosmology} or using a Gaussian random field template (e.g., \cite{slepian2015computing,slepian2017detection,slepian2017large} for the 3-point correlation function, and \cite{xu20122} for the 2-point correlation function).
+In these (non-exhaustive) references, the choice of Gaussian covariance is justified by invoking the linearity of the scales present in the analysis.
+In summary, the motivation behind the choice of a diagonal covariance matrix is not only the simplicity but also that the resulting (forecasted) errors do not seem to be much affected.
 It would not be remiss to hope that this could be a sufficiently good approximation in the quasi-linear regimes, where all these analyses are based.

+For present and upcoming galaxy clustering analyses, such as DESI \cite{aghamousa2016desi}, Euclid \cite{laureijs2011euclid} or LSST \cite{ivezic2019lsst}, relevant information will be extracted from scales where non-gaussianities are not negligible.
+Notable efforts in developing analytical templates for higher-order correlators with non-Gaussian contributions have been developed by e.g. \cite{sugiyama2020perturbation,sugiyama2019complete,Gualdi:2020aniso}.
+It is then worthwhile and timely to investigate the magnitude of the penalty incurred when using a diagonal approximation for a bispectrum analysis up to mildly non-linear scales.

-Using a diagonal covariance matrix, however, would imply adopting an estimator that, while being still (asymptotically) unbiased, is not the best-unbiased estimator --as has been shown e.g. in \cite{floss2023primordial} for primordial non-Gaussianities studies.
+In the context of a MLE for cosmological inference, using a diagonal covariance matrix would imply adopting an estimator that, while being still (asymptotically) unbiased, is not the best-unbiased estimator---see e.g. \cite{floss2023primordial} for primordial non-Gaussianities studies.
 In other words, the weighting given to the data-vector elements is not optimal.
-In this paper, we elucidate the importance of including the off-diagonal elements in the covariance matrix for any cosmological inference from the bispectrum summary statistics.
+In this paper, we elucidate the importance of including the off-diagonal elements in the covariance matrix for cosmological inference from the bispectrum summary statistic.

 The rest of this paper is organized as follows.
 In Section~\ref{sec: sims} we present the suites of simulations we use and the set-up.
 In Section \ref{sec: results} we compare the effects of assuming a diagonal covariance matrix, and we review a few intermediate alternative approximations in Section \ref{sec: approxs}.
 In Section~\ref{sec: theory} we offer an analytic description of the effects found on simulations.
 Finally, we conclude in Section~\ref{sec: concl}.